dangerfarms/newcomers-guide/section-2/1-Tools/docker.md

 Please follow the installation instructions on the link above.

 ## Mac

-[Docker Toolbox](https://www.docker.com/products/docker-toolbox) will get you up and running with everything you need (including `docker-compose`).
-By using Docker Toolbox, you will be running Docker inside a VM (`docker-machine`).
-This works well, but it can be slow.

-A better option is [Docker for Mac](https://beta.docker.com/).
-However, this is still in private beta, and has some minor issues.
-If you can get a copy, it is much faster and simpler.
+The recommended tool for using Docker on a Mac is the aptly named [Docker for Mac](https://docs.docker.com/docker-for-mac/).
+However, this is still in beta and may contain bugs.
+If you have any issues, search online and if you can't find anything then please post to one of the groups.

-When Docker for Mac is no longer invite-only, we will **always** recommend it over Docker Toolbox.

 ##Practice
 Please take some time now and look through the docs for `docker` and `docker-compose` to familiarize yourself with these tools.